exakat/exakat/docs/Rules.rst

 Those properties are defined in a class, and this class doesn't have any method that makes use of them.

-While this is syntactically correct, it is unusual that defined ressources are used in a child class.
+While this is syntactically correct, it is unusual that defined resources are used in a child class.
 It may be worth moving the definition to another class, or to move accessing methods to the class.

 .. code-block:: php